fmr-llc/jive-content-viewer/README.md

 Install the Content Viewer Widget Builder application
 -----------------------------------------------------
 * Use the Content Lookup widget to search for "jQuery Library".
 Copy the Content ID.
 It should be a number like "694224"
-* Look in the accordion widget archive on your computer and edit the "content_viewer_widget_builder.html" file.
+* Look in the content viewer widget archive on your computer and edit the "content_viewer_widget_builder.html" file.
 * Find the jquery_content_id and replace the zero in the quotes with the Content ID you just copied.
 The result should look similar to:
 ```
 	var jquery_content_id = "694224";